marklhc/marklai-pages/content/post/2020-06-19-potential-fit-and-application-tips.en.md

 grad school (I did too), but at least putting a plan into writing shows that you have given some thoughts on your future.

+### Rubric{#rubric}

+To keep things more transparent (which sadly isn't generally the case in graduate admission), here's the criteria in my rubric that I use to assess applicants in a previous year.
+Again, please note that these only represent what I focus when reviewing applications, and do not apply to the criteria by my colleagues or our school and our field in general.
+Also, admission decisions are also based on fit to the department and discussions with other faculty.

+Review criteria from a previous year:

+- Demonstrated interest in quantitative and statistical methods (from personal statement, letters, etc)
+- Research experience related to quantitative methods
+- Evidence of writing skills
+- Background in statistics and programming (coursework, computer skills, etc)
+- Fit to the lab